Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 And I think you’re describing a patient who’s been receiving chronic opioids.
 In which case, managing their acute pain particularly over the surgical period will be tough.
 And they probably will require high doses.

 What we’re recommending now is that as quickly as possible you get patients back to their pre-surgical regime.
 So the three to seven day recommendation applies to those patients as well.

-Every effort should be made to get them off the high doses that they require to the acute pain in the surgical period, but get them back to the regime that they were on before surgery, which often is, particularly since the recommendations of the last two decades have been rather focused on using long-acting opiates may be that they're already on long-acting opiates.
+Every effort should be made to get them off the high doses that they require for the acute pain in the surgical period, but get them back to the regime that they were on before surgery, which often, particularly since the recommendations of the last two decades have been rather focused on using long-acting opiates, may be that they’re already on long-acting opiates.